trulia/choroplethr/README.md

 ### The `choroplethr_acs` function

 `choroplethr` was originally created to facilitate viewing data collected by the US Census Bureau - specifically the [American Community Survey (ACS)](https://www.census.gov/acs/www/).
-The ACS collects a massive amount of data and references it by table id.  can be viewed here [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
+The ACS collects a massive amount of data and references it by table id.
+For example, estimates from the 2007-2011 5-year ACS can be viewed here [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
 You can create a choropleth of an ACS table by calling `choroplethr_acs` with a table name as the first parameter and the level of detail you want as the second parameter.
 The second parameter must be one of `state`, `county` or `zip`.
 Here are a few examples:

 ```
 # total population, state level